 Georgia’s U.S. House candidates

 Georgia is divided into 14 congressional districts.
-Twelve of the 14 currently sitting and up-for-re-election (or “incumbent”) representatives face challengers from another political party on November 6, 2018.
+Twelve of the 14 representatives who currently sit in office and are up for re-election (or “incumbent”) face challengers from another political party on November 6, 2018.

 Not sure which congressional district you live in?
 Visit MyVoter page on the Georgia Secretary of State’s website to find out.

 Not sure who your candidates for the U.S. House are or where they stand on climate change?
 Select your candidates from the Georgia congressional district list below to see what they say about climate change, energy and the environment.

 Our members of Congress are in the best position to solve climate change.
 Know where your candidates stand on climate change—and vote climate!